 And, they can help you with accountability.

-This leads me to the third reason we get stuck: Absent Support.
+And this leads me to the third reason we get stuck: Absent Support.

 Reason #1: Lack of Doable Options